 The school will work closely with parents and outside agencies to support pupils with medical conditions.
 They will hold a health care planning meeting with the appropriate health care professionals and will where appropriate ensure that staff is given appropriate training to support the pupil with their needs.
 Training will be in line with the child’s needs under latest published guidance by DfE; www.sendgateway.org.uk

 SENCO and Inclusion Leader will:

-The Inclusion Coordinator (INCO) of which Special Educational Needs and Disabilities (SEND) is part of her role is Mrs Clare Upton Jones.
+The Inclusion Coordinator (INCO) of which Special Educational Needs and Disabilities (SEND) is part of her role is Mrs Clare Mills.
 She is the person responsible for the day-to-day running of the SEN policy.
 As the INCO she is involved at the strategic planning level and is a member of the Senior Leadership Team (SLT).
-Mrs Upton Jones works two days a week in her role as INCO and 2 days a week in class.
+Mrs Mills works two days a week in her role as INCO and 2 days a week in class.
 She is fully accredited on the National Award for SENCO’s.
 As part of her role she will oversee termly reviews of personal plans.
 Run annual reviews of statements, EHC plans and IPAs.
 Liaise with parents and outside agencies and attend meetings.
 Meet with the Governor for SEN at least termly to monitor effectiveness of SEN Provision. • Inform governors annually of progress made by those on SEN register including details of children moving on and off the SEN register.

 Class Teacher will:

 Class teachers will provide inclusive high quality provision for all pupils.
 They will review personal planners termly with support staff, teachers and parents.
 They will meet with any outside agencies to discuss individual needs.
 They liaise regularly with parents regarding child’s progress.
 Teachers will maintain in-class support for specific programmes and targets throughout the curriculum and keep up to date with changes and continued CPD in relation to SEN.